dailyideas/mobile-flashcards/README.md

 <instruction type>;<parameter 1>
 ```

-Instruction types are not case sensitive.
+Instruction types are not case-sensitive.
 That is, for the instruction *add*, you can also type *Add* / *ADD* / *aDd*, etc. However, parameters are case-sensitive, so you may store the word *apple* and *Apple* as two flashcards.

 ### Available instructions
 #### Add a flashcard